hashgraph/hedera-wallet-connect/README.md

 - remove setting node id's within this library for transactions

-  - initially, a transaction created by the Hedera javascript SDK needed to have a node id or set of node ids set to be able to serialize into bytes to be passed sent over a network and deserialized by the SDK.
+  - initially, a transaction created by the Hedera javascript SDK needed to have one or more consensus node ids set to be able to serialize into bytes, sent over a network, and deserialized by the SDK.